 Welcome to the School of Humanities and Social Science in the Faculty of Arts, Professional and Social Studies.
-We are located in and around Hope Street, a part of historic Liverpool, close to the city centre.
+We are located on Mount Pleasant, a part of historic Liverpool, close to the city centre.
 The School offers an extensive portfolio of taught programmes including foundation degrees, undergraduate degrees, short courses, masters programmes and PhDs.
 The School is organised into six subject areas: Criminology; English; History; Media, Culture and Communication; Policing Studies; and Sociology.
 The School also has a bespoke Learning Enhancement Team who provide a range of specialist support for our students to enable them to make the most of their studies.

 Excellence in teaching, research and knowledge transfer is central to our School’s mission.
 Our staff pride themselves on delivering high quality academic programmes which are intellectually stimulating and which develop our students as autonomous critical thinkers.
 The School is committed to widening the horizons and experiences of our students, by exposing them to new ideas and different ways of looking at their disciplines and their chosen careers.
 We attach great importance to developing subject-specific transferable world- of- work skills, and all our undergraduate programmes embed opportunities for our students to develop the skills that employers value highly, through work-related and work-based learning.